Thaali (TV series)

 Originally Subha Sankalpam was started on 2 December 2019.
 Due to COVID-19, the show was stopped temporarily at episode 98.
 Later the serial was reshooted the old episodes briefly and renamed as Thaali started airing from 31 August 2020.

 Plot

-Rama Lakshmi (Varshini Arza) is smart, lovable and innocent girl from extended rural family.
+Rama Lakshmi is smart, lovable and innocent girl from extended rural family.
 She pursues higher studies in the city as the first step to achieve her IAS dream.
-She mets a girl named Alekhya (Yashvi Kanakala) in the college who is jealous about her achievement in intermediate standard.
+She mets a girl named Alekhya in the college who is jealous about her achievement in intermediate standard.
 Alekhya always used to criticize Rama Lakshmi and doing attempts to spoil her goal.
-Alekhya's brother, Anand (Ajay) loves Rama Lakshmi from first sight.
+Alekhya's brother, Anand loves Rama Lakshmi from first sight.
 He helps her to learn English as he is trying to get closer.
 Unexpected turns of events, leads to her marriage with Anand.
 The story unfolds how Rama Lakshmi gains the love of her husband's hostile family and achieve her goal as well.